astrojs/astrojs/README.md

     astrojs build

-concatenates all files in the src directory, and provides the final project in the lib directory.
-It is important to specify the dependency order using the key "_dependencyOrder" in package.json.
+concatenates all files in the `src` directory, and provides the final product in the `lib` directory.
+It is important to specify the dependency order using the key `_dependencyOrder` in package.json.

 ### example
 For an example of using this module for development, please refer to the [fitsjs](https://github.com/astrojs/fitsjs) library.